nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 81
 00:04:41,692 --> 00:04:44,715
-[SPEAKER_00]: And then the one thing I really have to get
+[SPEAKER_00]: And then the one thing I really have to get done...

 82
 00:04:44,695 --> 00:04:46,674